fragcolor-xyz/shards/docs/docs/learn/shards/the-flow.md

 ### Shared Variables

 Most of the methods described in this chapter will only "snapshot" the variables of the Wire that called it.

+That is:

-That is, it makes a copy of variables existing in the original Wire so that the Wire called knows what those variables are and can work with them.
+- It makes a copy of variables existing in the original Wire.

+- The Wire called knows what those variables are and can work with them.

-**Changes made to variables that are copied will not be reflected on the original.** `Step` is unique in the sense that it has access to the original variables.
+- **Changes made to variables that are copied will not be reflected on the original.**

+`Step` is unique in the sense that it has access to the original variables.
 Changes made to variables from the Wire that called it will persist.

 ### Example